Microwave and Speed Oven Noises, Odors, Sparks, Smoke, or Arcing

-- If a strong odor is sensed from the microwave, verify that the odor is not related to food splatter or cleaning.
+- If a strong odor is sensed from the microwave or Speed Oven, verify that the odor is not related to food splatter or cleaning.

-- Once arcing has been noticed or heard, turn the microwave off immediately.
+- Once arcing has been noticed or heard, turn the unit off immediately.

 - Prolonged arcing can damage the oven and/or the cookware.
 If caught soon enough, arcing should not damage the oven.